Passenger Movement Charge (PMC)

 How is PMC collected?

-Manual collection of PMC is necessary for small itinerant flights and sea craft.
-An Australian Border Force Officer will collect $60 AUD directly from each passenger, the captain, or agent for each voyage for the total number of passengers at the place of departure.
+PMC is collected when a ticket is sold to a passenger and then forwarded by the carrier (airline, shipping companies and air charter operators) to the Department.
+Manual collection of the PMC is necessary for small itinerant flights and sea craft.
+An Australian Border Force Officer will collect A$70 AUD directly from each passenger, the captain, or agent for each voyage for the total number of passengers at the place of departure.
 An official receipt is provided after payment of the PMC has been collected.

 The carrier usually makes payment to the Department by direct credit.
-If a traveller is paying the Department directly, the following payment methods are available, in conjunction with the completion the Departments B700 form:
+If a traveller is paying the Department directly, the following payment methods are available, in conjunction with the completion of the Departments B700 (hardcopy) form:

-- Cash
+• Cash

-- Credit card
+• Credit card

-- BPAY
+• BPAY

-- Cheque (exceptional circumstances only)
+• Cheque (exceptional circumstances only).

 Does everyone have to pay the PMC?